lethang7794/fcj-serverless-with-cdk-workshop/content/300-deploy-an-example-cdk-project/320-cdk-project-structure/_index.md

 new CdkWorkshopStack(app, "CdkWorkshopStack");
 ```

-The `bin/cdk-workshop.ts` file is the entrypoint of your CDK application.
+The `bin/cdk-workshop.ts` file is the entry-point of your CDK application.

 It initializes: